deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 with first bots being ported to it.

-For mailing-lists, SuperGroups, Mastodon, screenshots, downloading, and other fun experiments, bots based on Rust-core are being deployed for practical and entertaining contexts.
+For mailing-lists, SuperGroups, Mastodon, screenshots, downloading, and other fun experiments, bots based on Rust-core are being deployed for both fun and practical contexts.
 But this post is getting long and twisted enough already so more on released bots some other time …

 ### We are looking for experienced React/Web, Java/Android and Swift/iOS developers